Rich buttery Green Chile Peach Pound Cake, a unique spicy-sweet treat great for any occasion.

 Green Chile Peach Pound Cake

-- Preheat the oven to 350 degrees F. Grease a 10-15 cup capacity with butter or shortening.
+Preheat the oven to 350 degrees F. Grease a 10 to 15-cup capacity bundt or tube pan with butter or shortening.
 Then add a few tablespoons of sugar to the pan and shake it around to coat the pan on all sides.